Tezsure/Tezster-CLI/README.md

 eg.- tezster deploy calculator /home/op/calculator.tz "1" bootstrap1

-If you want to send some tz to contract then use
+If you want to send some tz (Say 2) into contract then run

 tezster deploy calculator /home/op/calculator.tz "1" bootstrap1 --amount 2